YogeshGK/Stroke-Prediction/README.md

             - bmi between 25-40 and
             - avg_glucose_level between 50-100
     - smoking_status : major cases fall in either never_smoked and unknown category
+    - stroke : The dataset only contains 5% samples that represent no stroke.
+This leads to the class imbalance due to under representation of stroke cases.

 #### Data preprocessing
     - Handling missing and duplicate values